Highly Pathogenic Avian Influenza (HPAI) and other diseases in Minnesota and the Midwest can cause great losses to commercial poultry farms.

 Every person entering and exiting a farm site must understand and follow the biosecurity protocols the farm has in place.
 Biosecurity is key to keeping animals healthy and farms productive.

-Contact the farm owner or manager to help you through their biosecure protocol.
+Contact the farm owner or manager to guide you through their biosecure protocol.
 Protocols may differ by farm.
 Some farms may require days of downtime between visits to other farms.

 Ensure that you clean and disinfect all of your tools and equipment after every use.
-Keeping disinfectant sprays and disposable gloves and boot covers in your service vehicle may be helpful.
+Keep disinfectant sprays and disposable gloves and boot covers in your service vehicle.

 Be aware of the common ways disease might be introduced to a farm.
 People may carry disease onto a farm by: